You're getting a tax refund, so you filed early. So where's your check?

 Now you can go online, call a special toll-free number or even use your smartphone to check your refund status.
 The tracking options work regardless of whether you're awaiting a check in the mail or you've instructed the IRS to directly deposit your tax cash into one or multiple accounts.

 Since 2003, taxpayers have been able to use the IRS' "Where's My Refund?"
 Web page to track down refunds directly from their own computers.

-However, if it's been more than three weeks since you filed and you're still waiting for your refund, it's time to log on and locate your money.
+Once you're past the time frame for issuance of your refund, it's time to log on and locate your money.

 Necessary tracking data

 To get started, you'll need your Social Security number, the filing status entered on your return and the amount you're expecting.
 Joint-return filers should enter the name and tax ID number of the spouse shown first on the return.